Breaking News

 How Does Following Distance Influence Multi-Vehicle Crashes?

 Following distance is a major factor in how chain-reaction crashes develop.
-In heavy traffic, vehicles are often closer together to keep traffic moving efficiently.
+In heavy traffic, vehicles are closer together to keep traffic moving efficiently.

 Shorter gaps reduce the time available to brake safely.
 When the vehicle ahead slows suddenly, drivers may not have enough space to stop without contact.